JustAkrab/Autodine/README.md

 ## 📬 Contact

-For any questions or further assistance, please reach out to sohancollege27@gmail.com and group.
+For any questions or further assistance, please reach out to sohancollege27@gmail.com/reda.acrav@gmail.com//.

 ---